Symmetry properties of stable solutions of semilinear elliptic equations in unbounded domains

 \paragraph{Keywords:} Semilinear elliptic equations ; Stability ; Symmetry ; Neumann boundary conditions ; De Giorgi's conjecture ; Liouville property ; Convex domains ; Unbounded domains ; Generalized principal eigenvalue\\

 {\bf AMS Class.
-No:} 35B35, 35B06, 35J15, 35J61, 35B53. \paragraph{Acknowledgement.} The author is deeply thankful to Professor Henri Berestycki for proposing the subject and for all the very instructive discussions.\\ The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.321186 - ReaDi -ReactionDiffusion Equations, Propagation and Modelling held by Henri Berestycki.
+No:} 35B35, 35B06, 35J15, 35J61, 35B53. \paragraph{Acknowledgement.} The author is deeply thankful to Professor Henri Berestycki for proposing the subject and for all the very instructive discussions.\\ The author also thanks the anonymous referee for his comments which helped to improve the paper.\\ The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.321186 - ReaDi -ReactionDiffusion Equations, Propagation and Modelling held by Henri Berestycki.